 Declutter & Organize

 Every homemaker should do a deep decluttering at least once a month and organize regularly.
 The way I see it, the less clutter, the easier it is to clean and organize.
-As much as I wish I could be a part of the minimalist lifestyle, as a homemaker, I know it is not that realistic.
-I do, however, only acquire and keep items I truly love or need.
+As much as I wish I could be a part of the minimalist lifestyle, it is not that realistic for my family and I. I do, however, only acquire and keep items I truly love or need.

 My favourite book on decluttering and organizing is Kon Mari’s The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
 It honestly changed my perspective on cleaning and keeping certain items in my home.
 I re-read it every once in a while to inspire me when I feel in a slump, and it gets me back into the mood every single time.